Bbryanrwitel/Bbryanrwitel/README.md

 - 👋 Hi, I’m @Barmbryantm
-- 🌱 I’m currently learning Java, C++.
-PHP
+- 🌱 I’m currently learning HTML, CSS, JavaScript and PHP

 <!---
 Bbryanrwitel/Bbryanrwitel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.